mitodl/hugo-course-publisher/site/content/courses/res-2-005-girls-who-build-make-your-own-wearables-workshop-spring-2015/_index.md

 course_image_caption_text: >-
   <p>Girls programmed their own light-up shoes as part of the Girls Who Build
   workshop.
 (Photograph courtesy of Jon Barron, MIT Lincoln Laboratory.)</p>
-course_description: >-
-  <p>The Girls Who Build: Make Your Own Wearables workshop for high school girls
-  is an introduction to computer science, electrical and mechanical engineering through wearable technology.
-The workshop, developed by MIT Lincoln Laboratory, consists of two major hands-on projects in manufacturing and wearable electronics.
-These include 3D printing jewelry and laser cutting a purse, as well as programming LEDs to light up when walking.
-Participants learn the design process, 3D computer modeling, and machine shop tools, in addition to writing code and building a circuit.</p>
 course_info:
   instructors:
     - Prof. David Scott